bagisto/bagisto-docs/src/docs/product-type-development/create-your-first-product-type.md

 namespace Webkul\SubscriptionProduct\Type;

+use Webkul\Product\Helpers\Indexers\Price\Simple as SimpleIndexer;
 use Webkul\Product\Type\AbstractType;

 class Subscription extends AbstractType
 {
+    /**
+     * Returns price indexer class for a specific product type.
+     *
+     * @return string
+     */
+    public function getPriceIndexer()
+    {
+        // SimpleIndexer extends AbstractIndexer, so it handles basic price indexing
+        // You can keep this as-is for most custom product types return app(SimpleIndexer::class);
     }
+}
 ```

 ::: tip Implementation Notes
-For visualization purposes, we're keeping this class simple by just extending AbstractType.
-This allows the product type to appear in admin and demonstrates basic functionality.
+This basic implementation includes the essential `getPriceIndexer()` method that all product types need for proper price indexing.
+The `SimpleIndexer` class extends `AbstractIndexer` and handles standard price calculations - you can keep this as-is for most custom product types.

-You can override methods step by step according to your subscription-based product requirements:
+You can then override additional methods step by step according to your subscription-based product requirements:

 - **isStockable()**: Define if products use inventory tracking
 - **showQuantityBox()**: Control quantity input display